YongDaLi/YongDaLi.github.io/README.md

 At Intel, I worked on the software program management team for Intel/Altera's structured ASIC business.
 I coordinated bug priority, timelines, and budgets with cross-functional teams.
 I also created the initial version of the software development plan for a next-generation product.
 As I was leaving, I trained 4 full-time new-hires and 3 interns onto the team.
 During my 4th year of undergrad, I switched to part-time work at Intel as a CI/CD software engineer.

-I also have a few random "jack of all trades, master of none" skills from various projects and design team experiences
+I also have a few random "jack of all trades, master of none" skills from various projects and design team experiences:
 - high-frequency microwave circuit design (KeySight ADS)
 - digital circuit design (Cadence Virtuoso)
 - STM32 firmware development